dotnet/fsharp/scratch/docs/Log.md

 Looks like I forgot to insert a call to `Return` between creating the lambdas that introduce the newly-bound names and calling `Apply`.

 My example almost works now, in that it builds and runs, but I accidentally doubly wrap the result of the builder in the functor.
 I think the explicit `Return` the user gives needs to be "moved" to outside the lambdas, as opposed to kept and a "new" `Return` added between them and the calls to `Apply`.
 The solution is to think about precisely how the desugaring should work a bit more.

+## 2018-09-17

+I've been thinking about the slight annoyance of the desugaring that happens in `let! ... and! ...`, specifically, how the `Return` gets "lifted" to cover the whole block below the last `and!`, including whatever expression is handed to `Return`.
+The tricky examples I can think of right now are:

+* Just moving `Return` to cover the lambda that represents everything after the last `and!` is hard enough!

+* What if the user calls `Yield` more than once?
+Do we disallow it?
+If we did allow it, what would the semantics/desugaring be?

+* `let!` when `Apply` and `Return` are defined, but not `Bind` (this is highly related to the `Map` RFC for `let! ... return ...`).

+* `use! ... anduse! ...`